juxor/afaq/markdown/secI5.md

 happen in one aspect of their lives, they are less likely to remain passive objects, allowing things to happen to them, in other aspects.

-All in all, "politics" is far too important an subject to leave to politicians, the wealthy and bureaucrats.
+All in all, "politics" is far too important a subject to leave to politicians, the wealthy and bureaucrats.
 After all, it is (or, at least, it should be) what affects, your friends, community, and, ultimately, the planet you live on.
 Such issues cannot be left to anyone but you.

 Hence a meaningful communal life based on self-empowered individuals is a distinct possibility (indeed, it has repeatedly appeared throughout history).
-It is the hierarchical structures in statism and capitalism, marginalising and disempowering the majority, which is at the root of the current wide scale apathy in the face of increasing social and ecological disruption.
-Libertarian socialists therefore call for a radically new form of political system to replace the centralised nation-state, a form that would be based around confederations of self-governing communities: _"**Society is a society of societies; a league of leagues of leagues; a commonwealth of commonwealths of commonwealths; a republic of republics of republics.** Only there is freedom and order, only there is spirit, a spirit which is self-sufficiency and community, unity and independence."_ [Gustav Landauer, **For Socialism**, pp.
+It is the hierarchical structures in statism and capitalism, marginalising and disempowering the majority, which are at the root of the current wide scale apathy in the face of increasing social and ecological disruption.
+Libertarian socialists therefore call for a radically new form of political system to replace the centralised nation-state, a form that would be based around confederations of self-governing communities.
+In other words, in anarchism _"**[s]ociety is a society of societies; a league of leagues of leagues; a commonwealth of commonwealths of commonwealths; a republic of republics of republics.** Only there is freedom and order, only there is spirit, a spirit which is self-sufficiency and community, unity and independence."_ [Gustav Landauer, **For Socialism**, pp. 125-126]
-125-126]

 To create such a system would require dismantling the nation-state and reconstituting relations between communities on the basis of self-